uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 This tutorial is designed for **QGIS 3.22**.
 If you need to install it on your computer, got to the [QGIS website](https://qgis.org/en/site/forusers/download.html).

-The **data** for this session can be downloaded here: https://cloudstor.aarnet.edu.au/plus/s/GjVmwTxN14OwmEc
+The **data** for this session can be downloaded from our [Github page](https://github.com/uqlibrary/technology-training/blob/9a4dcc4b2fcb8be44dbc89ef01f550029472ddc4/QGIS/intro/QGIS_Intro_Data.zip), just click the three dots and download.

 Please download the archive and extract it to your desktop.